nobodyinperson/thunar-custom-actions/README.md

 Also, you will get automatic updates when using my repository.

-### by hand
+### By hand

 You can also install `thunar-custom-actions` by hand.
-You may want to do that if you don't have root privileges on your machine:
+You may want to do that if you don't have root privileges on your machine, or you are using a distribution that does not utilise the `.deb` software package format.

 ```bash
 # clone the repository